-starring: Mitchell Anderson, Juliette Cummins, Xander Berkeley
+Starring: Mitchell Anderson, Juliette Cummins, Xander Berkeley

 Deadly Dreams is passable in terms of photography and direction.
-The film is paced and evenly written to develop all the players (hence why some might see this movie's 79 minute run time to be longer than imagined), though some scenes and dialogue couldn't escape being cheesy.
-The film's hopeless outlook also gave it much effectiveness as a twisty thriller and help the impact of the surprise ending, thus finishing with a slasher that felt more like a bloodier version of an afternoon soap opera, so those expecting a traditional gore-fest slasher might be put off.
+The film is paced and evenly written to develop all the players (hence why some might see this movie's 79 minute run time to be longer than imagined), though a few scenes and dialogue couldn't escape being cheesy.
+The film's hopeless outlook also gave it much effectiveness as a twisty thriller and help the impact of the surprise ending, thus finishing with a slasher that felt more like a bloodier version of an afternoon soap opera, so those expecting a traditional gore-fest might be put off.

 It took a good minute to look around and make a serious slasher out of the cavalcade of cheesy imitators and DIY wannabes, so I find Deadly Dreams deserving of our attention as a well directed late 80s entry and the only movie that has a workable wolf mask.

 |Very workable indeed~|